 Plymouth was settled in 1825, was incorporated in 1867, and became a city in 1932.
 George Starkweather was responsible for bringing the railroad through Plymouth to drive more commercial traffic to his dry goods store located at the corner of Liberty and Oak (now Starkweather).
 Although the store does not remain, the Starkweather Legacy will continue.

 In modern-day Lower Town there is history all around the business district and residential sections.
 Some of the area’s most iconic buildings line Liberty Street.
 Here you’ll find Liberty Street Brewing, Hermann’s Olde Town Grille, Urban Roots Salon & more in older, historic brick buildings.
 Some of the oldest residential structures in Plymouth exist in Lower Town as well.

 A large part of Plymouth’s history involves the Daisy Manufacturing Company which produced the Daisy Air Rifle.
 Clarence Hamilton established the Plymouth Iron Windmill Factory in 1882 which in time began to sell more Daisy Air Rifles than windmills.
-One such windmill still exists today and is located next to an old, antique barn in Lower Town at the corner of Hardenburg and Holbrook, just South of Wilcox Lake.

 It seems every street and house has a long standing history in Plymouth’s Old Village.
 To learn more about Plymouth’s long and interesting history, visit the Plymouth Historical Museum’s website or the Margaret Dunning Memorial Building which currently houses the Plymouth Historical Museum located at 155 S. Main Street in Downtown Plymouth.